Animal ethics policy process

 2.3.1.
 Researchers will clearly identify where animal research involves GMOs, either as GM animals or exposure of animals to GMOs, on the animal ethics application form.

 2.3.2.
 Researchers using GMO animals will also apply for and gain approval from the RMIT Institutional Biosafety Committee (IBC) before commencement of the project.
-See Research involving GMOs process.
+See Research involving GMOs policy process.

 2.4.
 Field work and observational studies